-As at 30 September 2017, the F&N Board comprises nine non-executive Directors, of whom three are independent.
+As at 30 September 2018, the F&N Board comprises twelve non-executive Directors, of whom six are independent.
 Based on declarations of independence made by each of the independent Directors, none of them has any relationship with the Company, its related corporations1, the Group's 10% shareholders2 or the officers of the Company that could interfere or be reasonably perceived to interfere with the exercise of their independent business judgement with a view to the best interest of the Company.
-These three independent Directors help to uphold good corporate governance at the Board level and their presence facilitates the exercise of objective independent judgment on corporate affairs.
+In particular, none of the independent Directors is or has been employed by the Company or any of its related corporations for the current or any past three financial years or has an immediate family3 member who is employed or has been employed by the Company or any of its related corporations for the past three financial years, and whose remuneration is determined by the Remuneration Committee of the Company.
+The six independent Directors on the F&N Board help to uphold good corporate governance at the Board level and their presence facilitates the exercise of objective independent judgment on corporate affairs.
 Their participation and input also ensures that key issues and strategies are critically reviewed, constructively challenged, fully discussed and thoroughly examined, always taking into account the long-term interests of F&N and its shareholders.
-The Company is actively reviewing its Board composition so as to comply with Guideline 2.2 of the Code.
-As at 30 September 2017, none of the independent Directors have been on the Board for more than nine years.
+As at 30 September 2018, none of the independent Directors have been on the Board for more than nine years.

 - 1 The Code 2012 states that "related corporation" in relation to a company shall have the same meaning as currently defined under the Companies Act i.e. a corporation that is the company's holding company, subsidiary or fellow subsidiary. - 2 Under the Code, the term "10% shareholder" refers to a person who has an interest or interests in one or more voting shares in the Company and the total votes attached to that share, or those shares, is not less than ten percent (10%) of the total votes attached to all the voting shares in the Company.
-"Voting shares" excludes treasury shares.
+"Voting shares" excludes treasury shares. - 3 Under the Listing Rules, the term "immediate family" refers to the person's spouse, child, adopted child, step-child, sibling and parent.

-The Nominating Committee ("NC") undertakes an annual review of the size and composition of the Board to ensure alignment with the needs of the Group.
+The NC undertakes an annual review of the size and composition of the Board to ensure alignment with the needs of the Group.
 The NC is of the view that the current size and composition of the F&N Board facilitates effective decision-making and is appropriate for the scope and nature of the Group's operations.
 In line with the Code, taking into account the requirements of the Group's businesses and the need to avoid undue disruptions from changes to the Board and Board Committees, the NC is of the view that the current size of the Board is not so large as to be unwieldy or as to interfere with efficient decision-making.
 No individual or group dominates the Board's decision-making process.